-Clayton Ridge Farm Meat Market (531 S. River Park; 563.252.3820) is a specialty food market that has several types of brats and smoked meats made in-house.
+Clayton Ridge Farm Meat Market (531 S. River Park; 563.252.3820) is a specialty food market that makes several types of brats and smoked meats.
 It also houses the Picket Fence Café, where you can grab an inexpensive sandwich or light lunch; you MUST save room for pie, though.

 Joe’s Pizza (608 S. River Park Dr.; 563.252.2376) serves a good pizza in a range of sizes (8″ to 14″) and toppings.
 And, if you still have room, grab some gourmet ice cream.

 If you want another dining option while you’re in the Guttenberg area, consider taking a 25-minute drive to Elkader, Iowa, a small town named for Abd el-Kader, an Algerian who led a 19th-century resistance movement against the occupying French forces.
 Fittingly enough, Elkader has an Algerian restaurant: Schera’s Restaurant and Bar (107 S. Main; 563.245.1992) where the food is delicious, affordable, and they even have burgers, in case you are traveling with someone less adventurous than yourself.
 You could make a meal by sampling items on the appetizer menu.